open-telemetry/opentelemetry-collector-contrib/exporter/elasticexporter/README.md

 **The `otlp` exporter is the recommended solution to integrate the OpenTelemetry Collector to Elastic.**

+For more details, see the [Elastic documentation to integrate with OpenTelemetry](https://www.elastic.co/guide/en/apm/get-started/current/open-telemetry-elastic.html).

 ## Sample configurations

 ### Sample configuration using an Elastic APM Server Token